zgarlett/OS-Project/README.md

 ### Requirements

-For this type of IPC it needs to be run in linux.. or maybe windows but I haven' test that.
+For this type of IPC it needs to be run on a linux machine.. or maybe windows but I haven' test that.

 Also to compile the servers you need to use specific commands